+Can the source

+master server

+establish trust using

+external CA-signed

+certificate?

-Can the source If the external CA configuration options - ECA_CERT_PATH, master server ECA_PRIVATE_KEY_PATH, and ECA_TRUST_STORE_PATH - are establish trust using external CA-signed certificate? defined in the NetBackup configuration file of the source master server, it can establish the trust using an external certificate.
-In case of Windows certificate trust store, only ${\tt ECA_CERT_PATH}$ is defined.
-For more information on the configuration options, refer to the NetBackup Administrator's Guide, Volume I. Which certificate authorities (CA) does the target master server support?
+If the external CA configuration options - ECA CERT PATH, ECA PRIVATE KEY PATH, and ECA TRUST STORE PATH - are defined in the NetBackup configuration file of the source master server, it can establish the trust using an external certificate.

+In case of Windows certificate trust store, only ECA CERT PATH is defined.

+For more information on the configuration options, refer to the NetBackup Administrator's Guide, Volume I.

+Which certificate authorities (CA) does the target master server support?

 The target master server may support external CA, NetBackup CA, or both.
-The following settings show the CA usage information of the master server: In the NetBackup Administration Console - NetBackup Management > Security Management > Global Security Settings In the NetBackup web user interface - Security > Global Security Settings > Secure Communication.
+The following settings show the CA usage information of the master server:

+- In the NetBackup Administration Console NetBackup Management > Security Management > Global Security Settings - In the NetBackup web user interface Security > Global Security Settings > Secure Communication.